charlesLoder/havarotjs/docs/src/content/docs/guides/terms.md

 \*the `Syllable` object has a property `isAccented` which is a linguistic property (i.e. stress), but the `Cluster` object has the property `hasTaamim` since this references the characters.

-\*\*non-critical spellings are "qamats" for "qamets" and "qamets qata" to align with the Unicode names.
+\*\*non-critical spellings are "qamats" for "qamets" and "qamets qatan" to align with the Unicode names.